4 Easy Steps to Change Your Company Name in Singapore

-After deciding on your new company name, you need to apply for your company name change for approval via the BizFile+ website.
-Remember that a fee of $15 is required when you’re changing your company name.
+After deciding on your new company name, you need to apply for your company name change for approval via the

 Once ACRA approves your new company name, you must prepare a written resolution to change the company name.
-Afterward, decide when a general meeting will occur to inform shareholders and pass a resolution of the new and old company name; a two-week written notice is usually required.
+Afterwards, decide when a general meeting will occur to inform shareholders and pass a resolution of the new and old company name; a two-week written notice is usually required.

 At the meeting, 75% of shareholders must agree to the name change and its resolution.
 Then, the proof of resolution must be submitted via BizFile+ within two weeks of the meeting.
 You will then receive a notice of incorporation under your new company name from ACRA.

 The last step is making sure that the name change is reflected in the public domain, such as your website, social media accounts, signage, and letterhead.
-This is a step to ensure that your new name is known to the masses and they know that you’re rebranding.
+This is a step to ensure that your new name is known to the masses and that they know that you’re rebranding.